Rand-RB/KAUST_AI_Summer_Training_Project/README.md

 # Intelligent Culpability Detection System Using Computer Vision
 This project aims to automate the process of determining who is responsible for a car accident in order to reduce traffic congestion.
-Using computer vision, we analyze the pictures 🎑 and determine if there is any damage and how deep it is.
+Using computer vision🖥, we analyze the pictures 🎑 and determine if there is any damage and how deep it is.
 In addition, the vehicle's position is determined.
 Furthermore, using a fault recognition decision-making system, we determine which vehicle is responsible for the accident🚘, as well as the mistake percentage of each vehicle.
 ![](Images/System_Architectural_Design.png)

 ## Table of Contents